Demons in the snow

 That shouldn't come as a surprise.
 With eleven eruptions between 1575 and 1869, it is one of the most active volcanoes in southern Chile.
 Charles Darwin coincidentally observed an eruption in January 1835 from the island of Chiloé, just off the coast of Chile.
 The Spaniards named the volcano Osorno after the Spanish city Osorno la Mayor.

 Since 1869, there have been no eruptions of Osorno.
 This cannot be said for Calbuco.
-On April 22, 2015, around six o'clock in the evening, it suddenly erupted after more than forty years of inactivity.
+On 22 April 2015, around 6 pm, it suddenly erupted after more than forty years of inactivity.
 Patricio vividly remembers the cloud that reached 14 km high and could be seen up to Puerto Montt.

 Although there were no casualties, the damage was enormous.
 On this side of the volcano, there was a layer of ash 15 cm thick, while on the other side, it was three to four meters.
 One of the rivers was blocked and even changed its course.